liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-bird.md

--  The Harivansa says, “An abode without `bird`s is like a meat without seasoning —— walden
+-  The Harivansa says, “An abode without `birds` is like a meat without seasoning —— walden

-- ” Such was not my abode, for I found myself suddenly neighbor to the `bird`s; not by having imprisoned one, but having caged myself near them —— walden
+- ” Such was not my abode, for I found myself suddenly neighbor to the `birds`; not by having imprisoned one, but having caged myself near them —— walden